-Sales and use tax collections for local funds are deposited into interest-bearing bank accounts until distributed.
-Subsequently 99 percent of the collections and earned interest are distributed to the various political subdivisions with the remaining 1 percent going to the General Revenue Fund for a collection fee, except for the Local Fuel Tax and Bond Trust Fund, which has no collection fee withheld from distributions to the fund.
+Sales and use tax collections for local funds are deposited into interest-bearing bank accounts under the administrative control of the DOR and allocated to an investment pool until distributed.
+Subsequently, 99 percent of the collections and earned interest are distributed to the various political subdivisions with the remaining 1 percent going to the General Revenue Fund for a collection fee, except for the Local Fuel Tax and Bond Trust Fund, which has no collection fee withheld from distributions to the fund.
 The DOR has sole responsibility for maintaining and disbursing fund resources for all local funds.